 - Style guidelines, including considerations for voice and tone, SEO, readability, and accessibility

 - Defined content formats, structure, and hierarchy (written and visual)

 - Taxonomy & publishing strategy

-- Content modelling (mapping relationships across different content types and components)
+- Content modeling (mapping relationships across different content types and components)

-- Content planning recommendations, including editorial calendaring and collaboration
+- Content operations and planning, including editorial calendaring and collaboration

 - Omnichannel/cross-platform considerations